Tuition & Fees

 Buffalo, NY 14208

-Make your check payable to Canisius College.
+Make your check payable to Canisius University.
 Your student ID number must be clearly written on the check so that your tuition account is properly credited.
 All payments are credited on the day received.

-Students personally guarantee and are responsible for all obligations to the college for tuition, fees and other charges.
-Students under the age of majority, under 18 in New York State, have by assumption received the personal guarantee of their parent(s) or guardian unless the student, the parent(s), or guardian notifies the college in writing of their invalidation of the personal and parental assumption of guarantee of all tuition, fees and other charges.
+Students personally guarantee and are responsible for all obligations to the university for tuition, fees and other charges.
+Students under the age of majority, under 18 in New York State, have by assumption received the personal guarantee of their parent(s) or guardian unless the student, the parent(s), or guardian notifies the university in writing of their invalidation of the personal and parental assumption of guarantee of all tuition, fees and other charges.

-Withdrawal, Cancellation and Refund*
+Withdrawal, Cancellation, and Refund*

 - If the course is a 3.0 credit hour class, the refund schedule is as follows: